 The Pentagoet Inn is honored to receive the TripAdvisor Hall of Fame award for receiving the Certificate of Excellence for five years in a row.
 This awards celebrates hospitality businesses that have earned great traveler reviews on TripAdvisor for continually delivering a quality customer experience.

 “It’s a sweet summer night, and we’ve just walked up the steep hill from Castine’s harbor.
 From across Main Street, I can see the busy innkeepers of the Pentagoet Inn.
-It’s the building with a tall, six-sided turret that’s on the second block uphill from the town wharf.
-The couple, Jack Burke and Julie Van de Graaf, is deep into their seventeenth season as owners and innkeepers of the landmark lodging in Castine.”
+It’s the building with a tall, six-sided turret that’s on the second block uphill from the town wharf.”

 “The Pentagoet Inn, Castine ME is the queen on the hill, a lovely Queen Anne overlooking Penobscot Bay.
-On the Select Registry, this lovely inn caters to the quirky foodie traveler who really wants to escape from the world and switch off.
+This lovely inn caters to the quirky foodie traveler who really wants to escape from the world and switch off.
 And if switching off means waiting out that two day white-out, even better.”